ericfitz/man2man/README.md

 # man2man

+man-page-to-manifest

-A Python script that parses man pages and converts them to structured JSON format.
+A Python script that parses man pages and converts them to a structured JSON manifest format.
 This tool extracts command information including description, parameters, parameter types, and value types from Unix/Linux man pages.
 If a man page is not available locally, it automatically fetches it from linux.die.net.

 ## Installation

 This script uses UV for dependency management.
 UV will automatically install required dependencies when you run the script.

 ### Requirements

 - Python 3.8+
 - UV (Python package manager)
 - `man` command (standard on Unix/Linux/macOS)
 - `col` command (standard on Unix/Linux/macOS)

 ### Dependencies

 The project dependencies are defined in both the inline script metadata and `pyproject.toml`:

 - `requests>=2.31.0` - For fetching man pages from the web
 - `beautifulsoup4>=4.12.0` - For parsing HTML man pages